-Even if you've never heard of the Lone Wolf series of gamebooks written by Joe Dever (with their sporadic publishing history I wouldn't blame you), Joe Dever's Lone Wolf [Free], a new adventure made specifically for mobile platforms, has got a lot of initial punch.
+Even if you've never heard of the Lone Wolf series of gamebooks written by Joe Dever (with their sporadic publishing history I wouldn't blame you), Joe Dever's Lone Wolf [$0.99], a new adventure made specifically for mobile platforms, has got a lot of initial punch.
 While everything seems to start like any other gamebook you've played on iOS, as soon as you reach the first battle of the game, it's clear that this game has got some strong ideas about where to take gamebooks in the future.
-The 'wow' factor of turning the page to an illustration that comes to life in full 3D can't be underestimated, but in its quest to escape the shackles of its old format, Lone Wolf trips over some very familiar problems inherent to its new one.
+The 'Wow' factor of turning the page to an illustration that comes to life in full 3D can't be underestimated, but in its quest to escape the shackles of its old format, Lone Wolf trips over some very familiar problems inherent to its new one.
 In the style of our reviews of The Walking Dead [Free] and The Wolf Among Us [$4.99], this review will be appended to as each new act releases.

 Our protagonist is the titular Lone Wolf, a powerful warrior monk with a tragic past.
 Rockstarn, a small, snowy mining town has gone quiet, and you have to find out what's happened.
 Spoiler: tragedy!
-The story of this game is apparently going to roll out in four acts.
-I'm reviewing the first act alone, because that's all that's available for the moment.
-The remaining acts will be available within this app as IAP, and at the moment you can pre-purchase the lot for $9.99, with the individual acts likely coming in at $4.99 each as they become available.
+This is the first of four acts.
+The remaining acts will be available within this app as IAP as they are finished, and at the moment you can purchase a season pass for $9.99, with the individual acts priced at $4.99.
 This act, being the first one, is pretty light on story, quite linear, and has very little in the way of plot resolution.
-This shouldn't be a problem, provided the remaining acts actually come, but taken on its own, it feels a bit anemic.
+This shouldn't be a problem, provided the remaining acts actually move things along, but taken on its own, it feels a bit anemic.

 In most respects, this game is like other gamebooks you may or may not have played.
 You begin by creating your character, and there's quite a bit of customization present here thanks to a hefty list of skills to choose from.
 You can also choose your starting weapon, and whether you lean more towards strength, intelligence, or dexterity, which affects your starting stats.
 You'll begin with a small assortment of items, including a few potions for restoring your health, kai power (magic), and endurance, some throwing knives, and a couple of food items you can use outside of battle to replenish your meters.
 From here it proceeds like a book, of course, with the story being told through text with the occasional picture.
 At certain points you can choose from a few different actions, with your skill choices and inventory determining exactly what you'll be selecting from.
 Sometimes, you'll run into monsters, and that's when things get a little different.